ValerioS05/pj2Quizzer/README.md

 - `Identification`
   - User will be recognized when returning to play Quizzer.
 ## Bugs and Fixes
-- 1  The user could just press "enter" in the username input and jump the validation (required, and only numbers and letters).
+- 1  `bug` The user could just press "enter" in the username input and jump the validation (required, and only numbers and letters).
     - `solution` Modified the script to trigger the validation over the keypress
-- 2 When answering a question the user could still press the button during the 1 second interval, adding points to the score
+- 2 `bug` When answering a question the user could still press the button during the 1 second interval, adding points to the score
   - `solution` Added a disabler to eventlistener on click for the answer buttons and set a color to correct or wrong answer clicked to confirm selection and stop other buttons to be functional for that second.
-- 3 Answer buttons were added instead of being replaced due to mistake in the script (I was getting the element by class name getting only the first element)
+- 3 `bug` Answer buttons were added instead of being replaced due to mistake in the script (I was getting the element by class name getting only the first element)
   - `solution` Created a function that iterates trough each answer button to make sure answer buttons were cleared before displaying the new answers(append child buttons).
-- 4 Not really a bug , but something to be fixed was the way how the questions and answers were displayed (always on the same position same as how the array of object is written) making it easy to remember where the answer was.
+- 4 `fix` The questions and answers were displayed always on the same position (same as how the array of object is written) making it easy to remember where the answer was.
-  - `fix` I created a function to make question and relative answers to be displayed always at random using fisher-yates algorithm and math.random().
+  - `solution` I created a function to make question and relative answers to be displayed always at random using fisher-yates algorithm and math.random().
-- 5 Fixed quiz.js During the initial creation of the quiz.js I recognized that the structure of my scripts was getting me nowhere and was confusing for me
+- 5 `fix` quiz.js During the initial creation of the quiz.js I recognized that the structure of my scripts was getting me nowhere and was confusing for me
-  - `fix` I saved my file to be able to reuse some of the code already written.
+  - `solution` I saved my file to be able to reuse some of the code already written.
 I reformatted the script diving a huge function in smaller blocks.
 This made the file more readable and understandable for me and for everyone else.
-- 6 During the construction and testing of the site I used a header displaying quizzer but it looked very bland and repeated
+- 6 `fix`During the construction and testing of the site I used a header displaying quizzer but it looked very bland and repeated
-  - `fix` I opted to keep only the logo that contains the name functioning as a heading giving clear identification to the page.
+  - `solution` I opted to keep only the logo that contains the name functioning as a heading giving clear identification to the page.

 ## Validation
 - For CSS I used https://jigsaw.w3.org/css-validator/validator